Nife245/No-Code-Machine-Learning-App-using-Tkinter/README.md

 ## How It Works

-1. **Data Import**: Users can load CSV files through the GUI.
+1. **Data Import**: Users can load CSV and Excel files through the GUI.
 2. **Preprocessing**: The app handles basic preprocessing tasks automatically.
 3. **Model Selection**: Users can choose from pre-configured machine learning algorithms.
 4. **Training**: The selected model is trained on the provided data.
-5. **Evaluation**: Results are displayed, including accuracy metrics and visualizations.
+5. **Evaluation**: Results are displayed, including accuracy metrics.
 6. **Export**: Trained models can be saved for future use.

 ## Customization

-- To add new machine learning algorithms, modify the `model_trainer.py` file.
+- To add new machine learning algorithms, modify the `MLprocess.py` file.
-- To change the GUI layout, update the Tkinter components in `main.py`.
+- To change the GUI layout, update the customtkinter components in `main.py`.

 ## Troubleshooting